ARPER + PAPERSHELL

 Arper Catifa Carta

-PaperShell Circular, 100% bio-based and high-performing
+PaperShell 100% bio-based

 APT | PaperShell production

-Circularity explained Ellen Macarthuh Foundation
+Circularity explained Ellen Macarthur Foundation

 Amanda Culpin